Kahn/freetel/foxy/README.txt

 Introduction
 ------------

 Simple Google Maps application to plot Fox Hunt bearings.
+When run on a phone it automatically detects position and compass bearing.
+Placing Bearings can be placed with a mouse click on non-mobile devices.
+The bearings are stored in a text file database so can be shared by anyone who can reach the server.

 * Screen shot: foxy_screenshot.png